 If the breaker was the problem, doing this once should fix it.
 If the break trips again shut the system off and call an HVAC technician as soon as possible.
 Your breaker tripping could be a sign of serious problems, such as the burnt wiring pictured below.
 Issues like this can lead to a house fire if ignored.

 Check the Shut Off Switch

 Your San Marcos air conditioning unit might have an “on switch.”
 This is very common with gas furnace units.
 In these types of units, the furnace moves the air in the cooling mode as well as in heating.
 If it does have an “on switch,” it is possible that your unit simply got turned off.
 This switch will look very similar to a regular light switch that was installed on a wall (probably near your furnace).
 If you aren’t sure which switch goes to your A/C unit, a professional can help you locate it.

 Your air conditioning will have a pan located somewhere at the bottom or underneath your indoor unit.
 This catches any leftover condensation that might not have drained out of your primary or secondary drain pipe.
 In systems with a float switch, when the drain pan is full your air conditioning unit may switch off in order to avoid any kind of spilling or flooding.
 If this is the case, simply empty the drain pan and turn the system back on.

 It is possible that these do-it-yourself solutions might not solve your air conditioning issues, and you might still need to schedule a professional HVAC technician to look at it.
 If you test any solutions yourself, be sure to tell your technician what steps you took.
 Already tried these solutions and still having problems?
-Call AirOne Heating & Air Conditioning today to set up an appointment.
+Call AirOne for heating & Air Conditioning repair in San Marcos today to set up an appointment.